borkdude/blog/posts/speeding-up-builds-fs-modified-since.md

   or collection of files (e.g. returned by glob).
 Directories are searched recursively.

+In other words:

 - The `anchor` argument can be a file or directory.
 - The `file-set` argument can be a file or directory.
-- The return type is a seq of regular files what were _modified since_ the maximum of all the modified timestamps in anchor.
+- The returned value is a seq of regular files from `file-set` that were _modified since_ the maximum of all the modified timestamps in `anchor`.

 Let's see it in action.